MoustafAbdelwahap/BioSignals-Stress-Modeling/README.md

 ## Methodology notes

 - **Problem definition is relaxed progressively**: stress classification starts with extreme cases only (e.g. diary scores `<30` vs `>70`), then tightens toward the middle (`<40` vs `>60`), then expands to 3 classes (low / neutral / high) as models improve.
 - **Two evaluation regimes are reported side by side**: standard cross-validation and leave-one-subject-out (LOSO).
-LOSO scores are expected to be lower — that gap is itself a diagnostic for how much a model is relying on subject-specific signal rather than generalizable patterns.
+LOSO scores are expected to be lower; that gap is itself a diagnostic for how much a model is relying on subject-specific signal rather than generalizable patterns.
-- **Personality is treated in both directions**: clustering participants by psychological trait to see if physiology/diary responses differ across clusters, and — going further — testing whether personality itself can be predicted from physiology.
+- **Personality is treated in both directions**: clustering participants by psychological trait to see if physiology/diary responses differ across clusters, and, going further, testing whether personality itself can be predicted from physiology.
 - **Fairness is treated as a first-class concern**, not an afterthought, given the sensitive nature of physiological + psychological data.

 ## Results